uni-stuttgart-mls/ml4sci-ws22-23/faq.md

 ### How should I get a grade?

-You should be able to register for the seminar on CAMPUS.
+You should be able to register for the seminar on the [<u>Uni Stuttgart CAMPUS system</u>](https://campus.uni-stuttgart.de).
 If this is not possible, we will be able to offer a Schein, on successful completion of the seminar.

 ### Is attendance mandatory?
 Can I join via Zoom?